Complying with the regulations

 - Or you can check Clean Air Consultants (SB-004).
 We recently asked those on the list to update the services they have available, whether they be permits, emissions testing, etc. (SBEAP has not reviewed the firms on this list, and their inclusion does not imply any endorsement.
 The information is provided for your assistance.)
 We also have a fact sheet on Tips for Hiring an Environmental Consultant (SB-005), which gives information about the questions to ask when hiring an outside consulting firm.

-This section will provide compliance resources for demolition/renovation, hazardous waste and solid waste requirements.
+This section will provide compliance resources for hazardous waste and solid waste requirements, and other specific topics for demolition/renovation.

 - The waste program has created many fact sheets and guidance documents on a range of topics.
 You can find a list of publications on Hazardous Waste resources, on the Guidance tab.